Added value: social dividend

 -

-Iberdrola's boost to the business communities in which it participates and leads from an economic point of view, from the perspective of business ethics, promoting diversity, equality, inclusion, a sense of belonging and justice, encouraging innovation and environmental care through generating quality employment that guarantees equal opportunities and non-discrimination in managing people, as well as leadership in the fight against climate change.
+Iberdrola's boost to the business communities in which it participates and leads from an economic point of view, from the perspective of business ethics, promoting a sense of belonging and justice, encouraging innovation and environmental care through generating quality employment that guarantees equal opportunities and non-discrimination in managing people, as well as leadership in the fight against climate change.

 The following chart is a summary overview of the most prominent aspects of Iberdrola's creation of value in each of its six Stakeholders: